Alternatively, fill out the form below and

 We use single-feed rodent bait which doesn’t need much to take effect.
 Rats and mice only need to feed once and they will shortly be affected by the bait.
 This limits the amount of bait that builds up in their system, so if your cat or dog catches a rat or mouse, it won’t make them sick.

-If you choose, we can monitor the rodents baits on a regular schedule to track activity and effectiveness of the treatment.
+If you choose, we can monitor the baits on a regular schedule to track activity and effectiveness of the treatment.

 This is highly effective in commercial rodent control, where we can gather statistics and adjust our baiting plan.

 We use a professional, high quality bait.
-The rodent bait we use is Talon XT Pro.
+The bait we use is Talon XT Pro.
 It is a single-feed rodent bait.
 Rats and mice only need to feed once to receive an effective dose.
 Talon needs less bait to achieve results.